luciainnocenti/NetworkDynamics/README.md

 # NetworkDynamics
-Three homework form the Netwrok Dynamics course at @PoliTo
+Three homework from the Network Dynamics course at @PoliTo

 ## Homework 1: